 4 INVOLVING THE COMMUNITY IN PLANNING APPLICATION DECISIONS

-It is also important that you have an opportunity to be involved in planning applications.
-This section explains how the Council intends to involve the community in dealing with planning applications, including the role of developers in that process.
+It is also important that the community has an opportunity to be involved in planning applications.
+This section explains how the Council intends to involve you in dealing with planning applications, including the role of developers in that process.